gasparl/lextale/README.md

 If the modified version of the application is uploaded (forked/pushed/cloned) into a new GitHub repository, a webpage for the application may also be easily created using GitHub Pages (available under repository Settings).

+#### Online studies

+The present application is intended for in-lab use (i.e., where the participants comes to you and completes the test on a computer on which you afterwards save the data).
+However, it can also be used online.
+For such a case, you need a server that supports some server-side code like PHP via which to save the data.
+GitHub for instance gives no such option, but universities typically have some free webspace with PHP support.
+As for the code, an example solution is given in the JavaScript function `store_via_php()` (in *main.js*) that uses the *store.php* file, storing the results as a single file; disabled (commented out) by default.
+To enable it, just add (or uncomment) it to the desired place in the JavaScript code.
+Crucially, this is not a full solution (I added this basic template only because of repeated requests, but I never used it): you would need to modify it to save each participant's data in a different file (e.g., give them a subject ID, and add it to the file name) or, if they are to be saved in the same file, a subject ID column in the data or such.

 #### PsychoPy